guettli/programming-guidelines/README.rst

 ... looking at the time you need to get things implemented.
 Yes, the execution is fast, but the time to get the problem dones takes "ages".
 I avoid it, if possible.
 If Python/Ruby/... get to slow, you can optimize the hotspots.
 But do this later.
 Don't start with the second step.
 First get it done and write tests.
 Then optimize.

-SSH to remote-server
+SSH to production-server
 --------------------

-I still do this (ssh remote-server ... vi /etc/...), but I want to reduce it.
-Configuration management is much better.
+I still do interactive logins to production remote-server (mostly via ssh).
+But I want to reduce it.

+Sooner or later you will make a typo.
+See this article from github for a exciting report what happened during a denial of service: https://about.gitlab.com/2017/02/01/gitlab-dot-com-database-incident/ We are humans, and humans make mistakes.
+Automation helps to reduce the risk of data loss.

+If you are doing "ssh production-server ... vi /etc/..." or "... apt install": Configuration management is much better.
 For example salt-stack or ansible.

+If you are doing "ssh production-server .... less /var/log/...": No log-management yet?
+Get your logs to a central place.

+If you are doing "ssh production-server ... rm ...": Please ask yourself what you are doing here.
+How can you automate this, to make this unneccessary in the future.

 Logging to files
 ----------------